Hierarchical Control for Head-to-Head Autonomous Racing

 Finally, the players are limited in how often they may change lanes depending on the part of the track they occupy.
 We assume that there are $\lambda \in \mathbb{Z^+}$ lanes across all parts of the track.
 If the player's location on the track is classified as a curve, there is no limit on lane changing.
 However, if the player is at a location classified as a ``straight,'' it may not change lanes more than $L$ times for that contiguous section of the track.
 We define a set $\mathcal{S}$ that contains all possible states where a player is located in a straight section.
 We also introduce a function $z: X \rightarrow \{1, 2, ..., \lambda\}$ that returns the lane ID based on a player's position on the track.
-Using these definitions, we introduce a variable $l^k_t$ calculated by the following constraint for all $t \in \mathcal{T}$ and $k \in N$:
+Using these definitions, we introduce a variable $l^k_t$, referred to as the count of recent lane changes, calculated by the following constraint for all $t \in \mathcal{T}$ and $k \in N$: